Impact of existence and nonexistence of pivot on the coverage of empirical best linear prediction intervals for small

 \textbf{The area-level model.} For $i = 1, \cdots, m$,

-Level 1 (Sampling model): $y_i\,| \,\theta_i \stackrel{ind}{\sim} \mathcal{N}(\theta_i, D_i)$;
+Level 1 (Sampling model): $y_i\,| \,\theta_i \overset{\mathrm{ind}}{\sim} \mathcal{N}(\theta_i, D_i)$;

-Level 2 (Linking model): $\theta_i \stackrel{ind}{\sim} \mathcal{G}(\bm{x_i^\prime \beta}, A, \bm\phi)$.
+Level 2 (Linking model): $\theta_i \overset{\mathrm{ind}}{\sim} \mathcal{G}(\bm{x_i^\prime \beta}, A, \bm\phi)$.

-Here, $m$ represents the number of small areas, $\mathcal{G}$ is a fully parametric distribution, not necessarily normal, with mean $\text{E}(\theta_i) = \bm{x_i^\prime \beta}$, variance $\text{Var}(\theta_i) = A \geq 0$, and any additional parameters $\bm{\phi}$.
-Assuming the same normal distribution at level 1, \cite{datta1995robust} assumed that $\mathcal{G}$ is a scale mixture of normal distribution.
-Later, \cite{bell2006using} and \cite{xie2007estimation} applied a $t$ distribution as a specific case of the scale mixture of normals at level 2, with mean $\bm{x_i^\prime \beta}$, variance $A$ and degrees of freedom $\phi$, to mitigate the influence of outliers. \cite{fabrizi2010robust} introduced two robust area-level models: the first assumes that $\theta_i$ follows an exponential power distribution with a mean $\bm{x_i^\prime \beta}$, variance $A$ and shape parameter $\phi$; the second model assumes a skewed exponential power distribution on level 2, with a mean $\bm{x_i^\prime \beta}$, variance $A$, shape parameter $\psi$ and the skewness parameter $\lambda$.
-Thus, in this case, the parameter vector $\bm{\phi}$ can be defined as $(\psi, \lambda)^\prime$.

-In the above model, level 1 is used to account for the sampling distribution of the direct estimates $y_i$, which are weighted averages of observations from small area $i$.
-Level 2 links the true small area means $\theta_i$ to a vector of $p$ known auxiliary variables $\bm{x_i} = (x_{i1}, \cdots, x_{ip})^\prime$, often obtained from various administrative records.
-The parameters $\bm\beta$ and $A$ of the linking model are generally unknown and are estimated from the available data.
+Here, $m$ represents the number of small areas.
+The level 1 model is used to account for the sampling distribution of the direct estimates $y_i$, which are weighted or unweighted averages of observations from small area $i$.
+The level 2 model links the true small area means $\theta_i$ to a vector of $p$ known auxiliary variables $\bm{x_i} = (x_{i1}, \cdots, x_{ip})^\prime$, often obtained from various administrative records.
+The coefficient vector $\bm{\beta} \in \mathcal{R}^p$ and model variance parameter $A$ of the linking model are generally unknown and are estimated from the available data.
 As in other papers on the area-level model, the sampling variances $D_i$ are assumed to be known.
 In practice, $D_i$'s are estimated using a smoothing technique such as the ones given in \cite{fay1979estimates}, \cite{otto1995sampling}, \cite{ha2014methods} and \cite{hawala2018variance}.